tmtsoftware/osw-examples/lscs-example/docs/src/main/LSCSAssembly.md

 ## Top Level Actor

-The Top Level Actor for Segments Assembly can be found in the `lscs-comps` project in the file named `SegmentsAssemblyHandlers.scala`, which contains the entire Assembly.
+The Top Level Actor for Segments Assembly can be found in the `lscsComps` project in the file named `SegmentsAssemblyHandlers.scala`, which contains the entire Assembly.
 As with all CSW Assemblies, the TLA for Segments Assembly implements handlers as needed.
 In this Assembly, only the `validateCommand` and `onSubmit` handlers are implemented.